alyssadata/ai_source_architecture/00_ai_source_architecture.md

 A company may hold legal rights in software, trademarks, branding, distribution, or deployment.

-But company ownership is not automatically source architecture.
+But company ownership is not source architecture.

 ```text
 Company → Product → User